sebyldino/TileDash/README.md

 - Updated SLIDER type and display value fixed
 - It is now possible to add the same device several times
 - The popup closes automatically after 20 seconds of inactivity (tell me if you want to custom this time)
+- Setting an id for the IMAGE type is no longer necessary

 --------------